C&O L1 Streamlined Hudson

 An order of (5) F-19 4-6-2 pacifics were constructed by Alco in 1926 for the Chesapeake & Ohio.
 Shortly after the end of WWII, the C&O decided to upgrade their passenger service.
 The C&O was primarily a coal-hauler and therefore wanted to improve steam locomotive technology.
 They developed a new luxury liner between Washington and Cincinnati named the “Chessie.”
 The new liner was to be powered by experimental steam-turbine-electric locomotives.
 In addition, the C&O’s Huntington shops rebuilt the F-19 4-6-2’s into 4-6-4 L1 Hudsons.
 The new locomotives had roller bearings, front-end throttle, high-speed booster, cross counterbalance, and Franklin Type A Poppet Valves.

 Due to the increased automobile production and the airline expansion that occurred after the war, the luxury Chessie passenger trains never ran.
-The train was essentially cancelled by the most of the passenger cars were delivered.
-Many of the cars were sold off before being delivered as well.
+The train was essentially cancelled and many of the cars were sold off before being delivered.
 The rebuilt “Hudsons” instead hauled regular passenger trains until 1953.

 #490 was stored in the Huntington Roundhouse until 1968 when it was moved to the Baltimore & Ohio Railroad Museum.
 She is the sole surviving C&O L1 Streamlined Hudson.

 C&O L1 Streamlined Hudson set includes: (1) Engine & Tender, (1) Baggage/Coach, (3) Coaches, (1) Diner, (1) Dome, & (1) Observation